First Time Campers

 Q: What kind of medical care is offered at Robin Hood?

-Robin Hood's Infirmary is staffed with nurses and nursing assistants who are available 24 hours a day.
+Robin Hood's Infirmary is staffed with nurses and nursing assistants.
 Our medical personnel dispense medications and care for all health needs.